 They don't need amplification, an ipod is enough for them to be very enjoyable.

-After all I have to say that nowadays I enjoy my HPH-200 as much as always, every time I put on them.
+After all I have to say that I still enjoy my HPH-200, every time I put on them.

 The sound of this Yamaha HPH-200 is, at least for me, more on the 'lively' side of neutral (rather than flat).
-They have some extra energy between 50Hz and 500Hz and then they sound warm and have good impact.
-They also have some extra energy around 8500Hz wich provide good attack and brings some cymbals to the front.
+They have some extra energy between 50Hz and 500Hz (too much for some) that makes them sound warm with good impact.
+They also have some extra energy around 8500Hz that provide good attack and brings some cymbals to the front.

 Its soundstage is not the biggest, but is still very nice.
-Instrument separation is very good, and timbres are really convincing (IMO)
+Instrument separation is very good, and timbres are really convincing at its price point.

 More subjectively talking:

 This headphone demands your atention, especially when playing good recordings, maybe this are not the best choice if you are looking for a completely polite and neutral sounding headphone to sit and relax while an orchestra plays for you.
-But this headphones make you feel in the middle of the band.
+But with the right recordings this headphones can make you feel in the middle of the band.
 I find their sound really engaging.